-Colton W. Sawyer, Ph.D
+Colton W. Sawyer, Ph.D.

 Pronouns: He/Him/His

-My primary academic focus is teaching and developing new courses, particularly in the realms of general education and applied mathematics courses.
+My primary pedagogical focus is teaching and developing new courses, particularly in the realms of general education and applied mathematics courses.
 I enjoy these populations and working on research in and outside of the classroom with students through individual- or course-based projects.
 I am also interested in new ways of capturing student engagement through varied projects based on inclusivity of experiences and new pedagogical ideas.

 I am also interested in the scholarship of teaching and learning with a primary focus on retention of general education students throughout lower-level mathematics courses and their time at institutions.
 I'm in the "discovery" stage of this research, and having tried projects such as the Automathography and other interventions to see if this makes an anecdotal difference.
+In addition, I am exploring other realms of math education research, including a current project on student perceptions of the online homework system, WeBWorK, with a colleague at FLC.

 Outside of the classroom and research, I am passionate about making a difference for LGBTQIA+ students, staff, and faculty on my campus, as well as becoming an advocate for accessibility for students, particularly as it relates to mathematics.
 I have been involved in various task groups and positions to help make my institutions a better place to work and attend for these populations.